-automatically sets all the CMake policies to “new” through the minimum CMake version.
+Most CMake policies default to “OLD” behavior compatible with prior versions of CMake. cmake_minimum_required(VERSION min…max) automatically sets all the CMake policies to “new” through the “max” CMake version, limited by the user’s CMake version.

-New versions of CMake don’t get the benefits of new behaviors until specifying the new behavior is OK, either implicitly via
+New versions of CMake don’t get the benefits of new behaviors until specifying the new behavior is OK via

 cmake_minimum_required(VERSION min...max) maximum version number.

 CMake gradually deprecates old policies, such that warnings emit when CMakeLists.txt